 Installation of a Kensa ground source heat pump is a relatively simple affair, as Kensa heat pump systems are specifically designed to be installed by contractors without the need for specialist training.
 Any competent builder and plumber should be capable of installing them.

 The key to a good heat pump installation is the application engineering; this is carried out by Kensa Heat Pumps in the initial stages of any project.
-This allows end users to select contractors who they have a good working relationship with and reduces the cost of installation.

 Installing ground arrays: